pohly/funambol-cpp-client-api/test/README.txt

  * be passed parameters via environment variables.
 See the
  * description of TestFileSource for further information about running
  * those end-to-end synchronization tests.
  *
+ * The test runner itself also understands some environment variables:
+ * CLIENT_TEST_FAILURES can be set to a comma separated list of tests
+ * which are allowed to fail without affecting the return code of the
+ * test runner.
+ *
  * On Linux the test runner supports setting a timeout which is triggered
  * if a test runs for more than the number of seconds set in the